notmuch/notmuch/docs/source/index.rst

 :mod:`notmuch` -- The Notmuch interface
 =============================================

-Document from cnotmuch.globals import nmlib,STATUS,NotmuchError
+Document from cnotmuch.globals import nmlib,STATUS

 :class:`Database` -- The underlying notmuch database
 -----------------------------------------------------

-.. autoclass:: Database
+.. autoclass:: Database([path=None[, create=False[, mode=MODE.READ_ONLY]]])

-   :members:
+   .. automethod:: create

+   .. automethod:: open(path, status=MODE.READ_ONLY)

+   .. automethod:: get_path

+   .. automethod:: find_message

+   .. automethod:: get_all_tags

+   .. attribute:: Database.MODE

+     Defines constants that are used as the mode in which to open a database.

+     READ_ONLY
+       Open the database in read-only mode

+     READ_WRITE
+       Open the database in read-write mode

+   .. autoattribute:: db_p

 :class:`Query` -- Represents a notmuch Query
 -----------------------------------------------

 .. autoclass:: Query
    :members:

-   .. note:: A Thread is what a call to notmuch.show() will return, containing a bunch of :class:`Message`\ s.

 :class:`Messages` -- A bunch of messages
 ----------------------------------------